They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 4. Finding the right answer

-Nobody taught Russians to ask questions that can develop a discussion and point out contradictions and unclear points of the topic.
-Interestingly, they themselves do not seem to think that such a discussion would be helpful.
+Nobody taught Russians to ask questions that could develop a discussion and point out contradictions and unclear aspects of the topic.
+Interestingly, they themselves do not seem to think that such a discussion would be useful.
 They implicitly believe that there is only one correct answer to any question, and their task is to find it.

 5. Criticism = death